dmh1g19/Online-social-media-simulator/README.md

-# Network Simulation for Information Diffusion
+# Network Simulation for information diffusion in social media networks to detect and explore bot behaviour

 ## Overview